top of page

 STONE SOUP

-Before the Thanksgiving break, Crestmont celebrates its community with an event called “Stone Soup” at Alvarado Park.
+Before the Thanksgiving break, Crestmont celebrates its community with an event called “Stone Soup”.
 The event is based on a story of the same title, in which hungry strangers trick others into believing that soup can be made from a stone.
 As the pot of water boils with the stone in it, they urge others to add more and more ingredients until the soup is a feast “fit for a king.”
 In the story, the characters learn that by sharing, a community can turn rocks into gold (or delicious soup!).
 The entire community participates in making the meal and then celebrates with a festive feast.

 FAMILY CAMPING & SNOW TRIPS